shuffyiosys/rph-tools/docs/quick-guide.md

 * Refresh on Disconnect, when checked, will cause the script to automatically refresh after the timeout.
 * Auto-Refresh time is the delay, in seconds, when a disconnect is detected to when the refresh happens.
 This can be set between 5-60 seconds.

+This feature has a retry mechanism in that it will retry 5 times before giving up.
+The retry mechanism will reset if you have been on for more than 10 minutes without disconnecting.

 ### Auto Joining
 This auto joins rooms that you put into it whenever you log in.
 1. Set the options